bryanliujiang/SHF-Cardea-Parser/manual.md

 **Description:**

-Holds unique string representations of rows that are confirmed to have swapped entries along with the locations of each of those rows.
+Holds unique string representations of rows that are confirmed to have swapped entries (these row strings match to the reference swaps: see Functions and Assets; `RemoveDuplicatesFrom()`) along with the locations of each of those rows and their swaps.

-TODO; first number is reference swap
+While this program first iterates through each row of the file, it will check if the current row matches any row already stored in `rows_scanned_for_swaps`.
+If a match is found, the current row is a swap, and the swapped (using the function `swapped()`) version of the string representation of the current row is then added to this asset, replacing any previous occurrences.
+This way, the row locations in this asset are represented by their respective reference swaps.
+Row locations are then recorded when this program iterates through the second time.

 **Data Type:**